Learn the new frontend build tool Vite

 Vite doesn’t set out to be a new bundler.
 Rather, it’s a pre-configured build environment using the Rollup bundler and a tool for local development.
 Vite pre-bundles dependencies in development mode using esbuild.

-, which is written in Go, 10-100x faster than JavaScript-based bundlers, does the transpile things transforming into plain javascript.
-It will process and prebundle the dependencies into something works in the browser as native es-module.vite --force
+esbuild, which is written in Go, 10-100x faster than JavaScript-based bundlers, does the transpile things transforming into plain javascript.
+It will process and prebundle the dependencies into something works in the browser as native es-module.vite --forcewill ignore the dependency cache and reforce to process all the dependencies.

 Webpack